Justin-Seaman/rsschool-devops-course-tasks/Readme.md

 You can now confirm that Jenkins is running on your cluster's node port by running `minikube ip` and navigating to the http://ip-address:320000
 ![.visual_assets/local_jenkins.png](.visual_assets/local_jenkins.png)

+Finally, you will need to run the secret creation shell scripts in the .jenkins repository with your approraite values to enable GitHub SSO and Docker build tasks.
+See Readme doc in /.jenkins for more info.

 ### Quickly Serving out the Service Using Cloudfared
 Because I am running this from my home computer on non-business internet, I would need some type of Dynamice DNS or Proxy to serve my site publicly for use with GitHub Webhooks.
 Using webhooks will be critical for triggering the run on repo actions like Push.
 Webhooks will not send properly to my Private IP, because it is sent from GitHub's services, not my local computer.